Burt Reynolds: Deliverance and Cosmopolitan centerfold

-Reynolds had a major role in the movie Deliverance, directed by John Boorman, who cast him on the basis of a talk-show appearance.
+Then came a major breakthrough for Reynolds.
+He was cast in a lead role in the movie Deliverance, directed by John Boorman, who cast him on the basis of a talk-show appearance.
 "It's the first time I haven't had a script with Paul Newman and Robert Redford's fingerprints all over it," Reynolds joked.
 "The producers actually came to me first."

 "I've waited 15 years to do a really good movie," he said in 1972.
 "I made so many bad pictures.
 I was never able to turn anyone down.
 The greatest curse in Hollywood is to be a well-known unknown."

-Around this time, Reynolds also gained notoriety when he began a well-publicized relationship with Dinah Shore, who was 20 years his senior, and after he posed nude in the April 1972 issue of Cosmopolitan.
+Around this time, Reynolds also gained notoriety for his well-publicized relationship with Dinah Shore, who was 20 years his senior, as well as posing nude in the April 1972 issue of Cosmopolitan.
 Reynolds said that he posed for Cosmopolitan for "a kick.
 I have a strange sense of humor," and because he knew that Deliverance was about to be released.
 He later expressed regret for posing for Cosmopolitan.
 Deliverance was a commercial and critical success, which along with talk-show appearances, helped establish Reynolds as a major movie actor.
 "The night of the Academy Awards, I counted a half-dozen Burt Reynolds jokes," he later said.
 "I had become a household name, the most talked-about star at the award show."

-Reynolds was subsequently in Fuzz (1972), reuniting with Welch, and also made a cameo in Woody Allen's film Everything You Always Wanted to Know About Sex* (*But Were Afraid to Ask) (1972).
+Reynolds was subsequently in Fuzz (1972), reuniting with Rachel Welch, and also made a cameo in Woody Allen's film Everything You Always Wanted to Know About Sex* (*But Were Afraid to Ask) (1972).
 He also returned to the stage, appearing in The Rainmaker at the Arlington.

 Reynolds had the title role of Shamus (1973), playing a private detective.
-The movie drew lackluster reviews, but nonetheless became a box-office success.
+The movie drew lackluster reviews, nonetheless, it became a box-office success.
 Reynolds described it as "not a bad film, kind of cute".
 He also was in The Man Who Loved Cat Dancing (1973), co-featuring Sarah Miles.
 The film was a minor success, perhaps best remembered for the scandal of Miles's lover, an aspiring screenwriter, dying by suicide during the filming.

 Reynolds meant to reunite with Boorman in Zardoz, but fell ill and was replaced by Sean Connery.